 .claude/skills/for role-specific behavior - Use

-memory/bot-N/directories for instance-specific notes - Establish a communication channel (Discord, Slack, or git commit messages)
+memory/bot-N/directories for instance-specific notes - Establish a communication channel (Discord, Slack, or just git commit messages)

 - Write coordination rules in CLAUDE.md that all instances follow